USS Kearsarge (BB-5): Great White Fleet

-Attached to the Fourth Division of the Second Squadron, and under command of Captain Hamilton Hutchins, she sailed on 16 December 1907 with the Great White Fleet.
-The fleet left from Hampton Roads, passed by Trinidad and Rio de Janeiro, and then passed through the Straits of Magellan.
-From there she passed by the west coast of South America, visiting Punta Arenas and Valparaíso, Chile, Callao, Peru, and Magdalena Bay, Mexico.
-The fleet reached San Diego on 14 April 1908 and moved on to San Francisco on 6 May.
+President Theodore Roosevelt reviewed the Great White Fleet before its departure on 16 December 1907.
+Assigned to the Second Squadron, and under command of Captain Hamilton Hutchins, Kearsarge and the Great White Fleet departed from Hampton Roads, recoaled in Port of Spain, Trinidad, and visited Rio de Janeiro, Brazil, before passing through the Straits of Magellan.
+They passed by the west coast of South America, recoaling in Punta Arenas, Chile, and paraded through Valparaíso, Chile, without stopping.
+The fleet visited Callao, Peru, before pausing in Magdalena Bay, Mexico, for gunnery training.
+The fleet reached San Diego on 14 April 1908 and moved on to San Francisco on 6 May, Kearsarge visiting a variety of West Coast ports while also receiving repairs as needed.
 Two months later the warships sailed for Honolulu, Hawaii, and from there to Auckland, New Zealand, arriving 9 August.
 The fleet made Sydney, Australia, on 20 August, and after a week sailed for Melbourne.